 The Company has, and may in the future, enter into reverse repurchase agreements, under the terms of a Master Repurchase Agreement (the "Master Repurchase Agreement"), with selected commercial banks and broker-dealers, under which the Company acquires securities as collateral (debt obligation) subject to an obligation of the counterparty to repurchase and the Company to resell the securities (obligation) at an agreed upon time and price.
 The Company, through the custodian or a sub-custodian, receives delivery of the underlying securities collateralizing reverse repurchase agreements.
 The Company requires the custodian to take possession, to have legally segregated in the Federal Reserve Book Entry System, or to have segregated within the custodian's vault, all securities held as collateral for reverse repurchase agreements.
 The Company and the counterparties are permitted to sell, re-pledge, or use the collateral associated with the transaction.
 It is the Company's policy that the market value of the collateral be at least equal to 100 percent of the repurchase price in the case of a reverse repurchase agreement of one-day duration and 102 percent of the repurchase price in the case of all other reverse repurchase agreements.
-Upon an event of default under the terms of the Master Repurchase Agreement, both parties have the right to set-off.
+Both parties have the right to set-off.
 If the seller defaults or enters an insolvency proceeding, realization of the collateral by the Company may be delayed, limited or wholly denied.

-The Company had no outstanding reverse repurchase agreements at June 30, 2022.
+The Company had no outstanding reverse repurchase agreements at September 30, 2022.
 Pursuant to a reverse repurchase agreement with Goldman Sachs which expired on January 6, 2022, the Company purchased a U.S. Treasury Bill, due January 11, 2022.
-The value of the related collateral that the Company received for this agreement was \$45,001,500 at December 31, 2021.
+The value of the related collateral that the Company received for this agreement was \$45.0 million at December 31, 2021.
 At December 31, 2021, the repurchase liability was \$44,774,963, which is reflected as "Reverse repurchase agreement" on the Statement of Assets and Liabilities.